 Driving force of motivation

-When the odds are against your organization and employees are feeling down, it is the leader to inspire everyone to see the bigger picture.
+When the odds are against your organization and employees are feeling down, it is the leader to inspires everyone to see the bigger picture.
 Great leaders create conditions that motivate all employees to give their 100% for meeting the goals and objectives.

 A good manager drives all these benefits automatically.
 They may not be born leaders but they can certainly develop leadership skills to motivate their workforce.
 The managers must remain throughout the process because it helps build trust.
 After all, if employees don’t trust their managers, nothing they will say or do will be able to inspire their subordinates or employees.
 On the other hand, if the managers play the role of a mentor, a charismatic leader who is true to his job, he can drive change!

-Management is not easy.
+Management in business is not easy.
 There is no cookie-cutter approach to management that works for everyone.
 However, every manager has to fulfill the same core responsibilities – which are these four functions of management.

-A manager that follows all these functions is well-equipped to lead projects, teams, departments, and the entire organization!
+A manager that follows all these functions is well-equipped to lead projects, teams, departments, and the entire organization.